benrabe93/LightGPR/README.md

 **Minimalist Implementation:** Aims to provide a lightweight and concise codebase for Gaussian Process Regression, ensuring simplicity without sacrificing functionality.

-**Customizable:** Offers flexibility for customization, allowing users to tailor GPR models to specific use cases and datasets by simply adding custom kernel and mean functions.
+**Customizable:** Offers flexibility for customization, allowing users to tailor GPR models to specific use cases and datasets by simply adding custom kernel functions.

 Whether you're a seasoned practitioner or just getting started with Gaussian Process Regression, LightGPR offers a straightforward solution for implementing and experimenting with GPR models in Python.